By Tally Ferguson, SVP, Director of Market Risk Management at the Bank of Oklahoma.

-Ahead of the Stress Testing USA: CCAR & DFAST Congress, Tally has shared his insight with us on stress testing.
+Ahead of the Stress Testing USA: CCAR & DFAST Congress 2017, Tally shared his insight with us on stress testing.

 Stress testing rose in profile after the Dodd Frank Act required the Federal Reserve to impose stress testing on banks over $10 billion.
 The resulting lucrative markets for consultants and financial service companies developed reasonably advanced stress testing techniques.
 It also drew a significant amount of high quality, well trained quants to the validation space.
 Sadly, banks had to devote almost all this talent and product to projecting capital and pre-tax, pre-provision income from regulatory prescribed economic scenarios.
 Sceptics suggest this merely served to calibrate the Federal Reserve’s capital-intensive model and to train technical writers.
 At this point, you might expect me to go into a diatribe about how a significant amount of human, systems and financial resources was wasted in a narrow replication exercise that did no more than keep excess capital in the system.
 Shouldn’t these resources have been doing something useful like building rockets that can go to Mars or replicating the smell of honeysuckle in a lab?